Skip to content

 7 Friendly Pieces of Chess Advice You Should Never Take

-Many players like to give you an advice when it comes to chess.
-A good advice is priceless; it can help you to become a good chess player quicker.
+Many players like to give you advice when it comes to chess.
+A piece of good advice is priceless; it can help you to become a good chess player quickly.

-However, a bad advice can slow down your improvement process and even make you disappointed in your chess abilities.
+However, a piece of bad advice can slow down your improvement process and even make you disappointed in your chess abilities.

 Here is the list of 7 common friendly chess advice you should never take: